 The rector is elected for a term of five years by an electoral college comprising members of the council, senate, faculty councils and the Student Council as well as all professors and lead research fellows whose workload at the university is at least 20 hours per week.
-Since 27 December 2017, the Acting Rector of the University of Tartu is Professor Tõnu Lehtsaar.

 The Rector appoints the university's vice rectors and administrative director, each with a specific sphere of responsibilities.
 The Rector, Vice Rectors, Administrative Director, Head of Finance, Academic Secretary and Deans of Faculties make up a committee which is known as the Rector's Office.

 Each faculty has a council that adopts a strategic plan of the faculty that is consistent with the strategic plan of the university, adopts the budget of the faculty, submits proposals to the senate to open and close curricula, forms an opinion on the candidates to the position of professors and lead research fellows, submits proposals to the rector on the division and number of student places in the faculty etc.